githubartema/Steel-Defect-Segmentation/readme.md

 Both of the encoders were pretrained on ImageNet.
 However, I do believe there is one more trick that can be fruitful: we can fine-tune encoders on the whole dataset (classification defect/no_defect).
 This way we can get some better results, but there were no images of class no_defect in the train.csv at all.

 Also, in this situation of imbalanced classes there is point in using only images including True Positive.
 But, as I said above, there were no other pictures at all in the train.csv.

+Moreover, we can try some multi-scale training methods to increase image resolution from small to large, but I haven't done that.

 I need to add I've been bounded with Cuda memory capacity, so basicaly I could not try bigger encoders for batch size > 8.